dae416/DeepBubbleVelocimetry/README.md

 - Source code of implementation of PWC-Net based on the finetuned weights.
 - Source code to generate the velocity field (techplot file) and its contour (png).

-The examples of the result is shown below
+The examples of the result is shown below:
+- Application for bubble plume with various void fractions
 ![Mask Extraction Example](assets/sample_movie.gif)

+- Comparison with the PTV and CNN-based optical flow for dense bubble plume
 ![Mask Extraction Example](assets/sample_movie_2.gif)

+- Effect of the training
 ![Mask Extraction Example](assets/sample_movie_3.gif)

 ## Tested environment